How to Save a Monstera With Yellow Leaves

 Cut any yellow monstera leaves back to healthy growth with a sharp pair of pruners.
 The leaf does not restore its original green appearance once it has turned yellow.
 Cutting the leaves back helps to stimulate the growth of healthy new green leaves.

-Monstera Leaves Turning Yellow and Brown (Underwatering)
+Why is My Monstera Leaves Turning Yellow and Brown?
+(Underwatering)

 Monstera leaves that have turned yellow and then brown due to underwatering and low humidity.

-If the leaves are turning yellow with brown or black spots this is usually because the potting soil has dried out completely.
+If the leaves are turning yellow with brown or black spots, this is usually because the potting soil has dried out completely.

-This causes the soil to shrink away from the side of the pot which creates a gap and the surface of the dried out soil becomes hydrophobic (repels water) which causes water to run off the surface and down the side of the pot without reaching the roots, causing the leaves to turn yellow and develop brown spots.
+YIn this scanerio you can observed this causes the soil to shrink away from the side of the pot which creates a gap and the surface of the dried out soil becomes hydrophobic (repels water) which causes water to run off the surface and down the side of the pot without reaching the roots, causing the leaves to turn yellow and develop brown spots.

-Therefore, even if you water the soil with a generous soak, the moisture does not infiltrate the soil and reach the roots, which causes the drought stressed, yellowing leaves with brown spots.
+Therefore, even if you water the soil with a generous soak, the moisture does not infiltrate the soil and reach the roots, which causes the drought-stressed, yellowing leaves with brown spots.

 • Too much sun (monstera grow under the forest canopy and should be protected from direct sunlight.
 Bright indirect light is best for monstera plants).

-The next time you repot the monstera (only repot monstera if the roots are noticeably pot bound), use a potting mix that is peat free and amended with grit or perlite.
+The next time you repot the monstera (only repot monstera if the roots are noticeably pot-bound), use a potting mix that is peat-free and amended with grit or perlite.

-Monstera Leaves Turning Yellow After Repotting
+Why is My Monstera Leaves Turning Yellow After Repotting?

 If you have repotted the monstera into a much larger pot, then it is likely that the soil is drying too slowly for the monstera to tolerate.

-If the roots feel firm and do not have any notable smell then repot your monstera.
+If the roots feel firm and do not have any notable smell, then re-pot your monstera.

 Ensure that the top inch of the potting soil is dry before watering the monster again.